'Reading for Pleasure Awards How to enter' on a blue and yellow background

 Take note of these three top tips from former judges to increase your chance of winning!

-1. Follow the guidance – seems easy, but don’t forget to make sure your submission meets all the requirements.
+1. Follow the guidance – it seems easy, but don’t forget to make sure your submission meets all the requirements.

 2. Don’t go over the word count!
-While we love reading here at HarperCollins, unfortunately your submission will not be considered if you exceed 1,500 words.
+While we love reading here at HarperCollins, unfortunately, your submission will not be considered if you exceed 1,500 words.

 3. And finally, select photos carefully, choosing only those that demonstrate your work.